This article may contain affiliate / compensated links. For more information, please see my disclaimer here.

 If you like DIY, pick some fun DIY projects for the nursery.
 Or come up with some fun and crazy organizational ideas for the rest of the house.
 Pinterest has some awesome ideas to help you guide your imagination.

 If you are pregnant during summer, make sure to do any physical activities early in the morning, during the coolest hours, so that you can avoid overheating.
+And if this is your second baby, take your time to take all your old baby’s clothes out of storage to organize them in the new nursery.

 PS I cannot guarantee that your partner will understand all this enthusiasm around the house, and will probably still think you are acting “crazy”.
 I remember when my wife was pregnant and nesting ….
 I honestly thought she was overthinking everything and being way more OCD than usual.
 Gosh, I apologized to her when it was my turn to carry baby number two, and the nesting instinct kicked in!